-\subsubsection{Experiments on Total Communication Cost Reduction}
+\subsection{Experiments on Total Communication Cost Reduction}

-\fakeparagraph{Settings} In this experiment, we show the advantages of \sysname in terms of the total communication cost reduction, as \sysname has no impact on the edge-to-server communication which may involve sending newly collected data samples on nodes.
-The total communication cost includes both edge-to-server communication and server-to-edge communication.
+\fakeparagraph{Settings} In this experiment, we show the advantages of \sysname in terms of the total communication cost reduction, as \sysname has no impact on the edge-to-server communication which may involve sending new data samples collected on edge nodes.
+The total communication cost includes both the edge-to-server communication and the server-to-edge communication.
 Here we assume that all samples in $\delta\mathcal{D}^r$ are collected by $N$ edge nodes during all rounds and sent to the server on a per-round basis.
+In other words, the first stage (see in \secref{sec:introduction}) is anyway necessary for sending new training data to the server.
 For clarity, let $S_d$ denote the data size of each training sample.
 During round $r$, we define the per-node total communication cost under \sysname as $S_d\cdot|\delta\mathcal{D}^r|/N + (S_w \cdot k \cdot I + S_x(k) \cdot I)$.
 Similarly, the per-node total communication cost under full updating is defined as $S_d\cdot|\delta\mathcal{D}^r|/N + S_w \cdot I$.

-In order to simplify the demonstration, we consider the scenario where $N$ nodes send a certain amount of data samples to the server in $R-1$ rounds, namely $\sum_{r=2}^R |\delta \mathcal{D}^r|$ (see \secref{sec:randomness}).
+In order to simplify the demonstration, we consider the scenario where $N$ nodes send a certain amount of data samples to the server in $R-1$ rounds, namely $\sum_{r=2}^R |\delta \mathcal{D}^r|$ (see \secref{sec:initialization}).
 Thus, the average data size transmitted from each node to the server in all rounds is $\sum_{r=2}^R S_d\cdot|\delta \mathcal{D}^r|/N$.
 A larger $N$ implies a fewer amount of transmitted data from each node to the server.

-\fakeparagraph{Results} We report the ratio of the total communication cost over all rounds required by \sysname related to full updating, when \sysname achieves a similar accuracy level as full updating (corresponding to three evaluations in \figref{fig:benchmarks}).
+\fakeparagraph{Results} We report the ratio of the total communication cost over all rounds required by \sysname related to full updating, when \sysname achieves a similar accuracy level as full updating (corresponding to three evaluations in \figref{fig:multiround}).
 The ratio clearly depends on $\sum_{r=2}^R S_d\cdot|\delta \mathcal{D}^r|/N$, \ie the number of nodes $N$.
 The relation between the ratio and $N$ is plotted in \figref{fig:communicationratio}.